 Catfish are easy to catch and give up a good fight.
 Just have a hook, slip-sinker and a worm and leave it on the bottom.
 The bigger Catfish are usually found in deep pools behind dams or at the mouth of rivers in conditions just like the mouth of the Spanish River.

 Many guests catch Burbot while fishing deep near the bottom or fishing at night when they come in shallow.
 Guests that fish for Catfish seem to run into them the most.
 They can get up to 40" long and many people say they taste just like Walleye.

 Sturgeon are living dinosaurs.
-So far the oldest fossils found are from the Middle Jurassic period about 174,000,000 year ago.
+So far the oldest fossils found are from the Middle Jurassic period about 174,000,000 years ago.
 To catch one is a catch of a lifetime with bragging rights your friends can't beat.
 Right now Sturgeon are a protected species so you can't purposely fish for them but from time to time guests do catch them while fishing for Catfish and Burbot (also called a Ling).
-If you do catch one please take a picture and let it go as soon as you can.
+If you do catch one it has to be released right away.

 • Aux Sable River

 • Echo River

 • Go Home River